 An active participant in the community, Senator McIlhinney has served as a Doylestown Borough Councilman and a member of the Doylestown Kiwanis, Ancient Order of Hibernians in America, Historic Fallsington, Bucks County Farm Bureau, REP America, Bowman’s Hill Wildflower Preserve, Bucks County Audubon Society and the Heritage Conservancy.
 He gained valuable experience in promoting local economic development projects as a member of the Central Bucks County Chamber of Commerce, Lower Bucks Chamber of Commerce, Pennridge Chamber of Commerce and the Upper Bucks Chamber of Commerce.

-Senator McIlhinney earned a degree in Finance from Bryant University, and he received an honorary degree from Delaware Valley College for his efforts to help the school move toward university status.
+Senator McIlhinney earned a degree in Finance from Bryant University, and he received an honorary doctorate from Delaware Valley College for his efforts to help the school move toward university status.
 A life-long resident of Bucks County, he resides in Doylestown Township with his wife, Jennifer, and their two children, Charles McIlhinney, III and Gabriella Grace.